Joseph Keppler

 Joseph Ferdinand Keppler (February 1, 1838 – February 19, 1894) was an Austrian-born American cartoonist and caricaturist who greatly influenced the growth of satirical cartooning in the United States.

+Joseph F. Keppler was the father of Udo J. Keppler (1872–1956), American political cartoonist, publisher, and aboriginal American advocate.

 Early life

 He was born in Vienna.
 His parents were bakers, and his talent is said to have first manifested itself in his cake decorations.
 He studied art at the Academy of Fine Arts Vienna and later contributed comic drawings to the Vienna humor magazine Kikeriki (Cock-a-doodle-do).